Director of Bands

 Mr. Jones is often sought after to clinic area Middle and High School Bands as well as serve as guest adjudicator.
 In 2013 he had the honor of being the Clinician for the Aiken County Middle School Honor Band in South Carolina.
 Mr. Jones served as Clinician for the 2023 Newton County 6th Grade honor Band.

 In his free time, Mr. Jones loves to read, cook, play board games, visit amusement parks, and spend quality time with family and friends.

 His professional affiliations are NAfME, GMEA, and PAGE.

-Mr. Malcolm J. Watson is beginning his first year as Assistant Director of Bands at Rockdale County High School.
+Mr. Malcolm J. Watson is beginning his second year as Assistant Director of Bands at Rockdale County High School.
 The RCHS Concert Band, Jazz Band, and Percussion Ensemble have consistently earned Superior Ratings under his leadership.